SonyCSLParis/Motorized-stage/README.md

 The goal of this project is to convert a manual microscope stage into a motorized one.
-We control the motorized stage via Python and provide a user-friendly interface as well as the 3D model for the parts we replaced.
+We control the motorized stage via Python and provide a user-friendly interface as well as the 3D models for the parts we replaced.
-The precision of displacement approaches the micrometer for an overall budget around 450€.
+The precision of displacement approaches the micrometer.
+We added precisions for the budget.
+The maximum budget if you buy the manual stage and go through a supplier for the 3D-printing is 500€.

 <p align="center">
 <img src="images/before_after.png" width="600"/>